molecules/ThingsIdoLikeAboutPerl6/README.md

 7. The ability to easily chain methods (like in Python)
 8. Using unspace with chained methods so that they can line up vertically (unlike Python?)

-By the way, did I mention how much I like `MAIN` subroutines?
+9. By the way, did I mention how much I like `MAIN` subroutines?
+10. See 1, 2, 3, and 9 above.

 Other things that I really like, even though I haven't yet used them: